Sk3W3d/yet-another-board-game/README.md

         Deals 70 damage to every enemy in distance of 4.
 Regarless of walls.
         Absorb the sum of the deduction of their HP.
     Ability 3 (passive): dodge
-        have 10% chance to recover 50 HP at every end of his trun.
+        Have 25% chance to dodge any damage applied to him.

 ### Darth Maul
     Related items: N/A